Kévin Bru: Levski Sofia

-After the end of the 2011–12 season, Bru signed a three-year contract with First Professional Football League side PFC Levski Sofia on 10 June 2013.
-The move reported to have cost 250,000 euros.
-Prior to this, Bru was on the verge of joining Levski Sofia but rejected the move, citing family reason.
+Bru signed a three-year contract with First Professional Football League side PFC Levski Sofia on 10 June 2013.
+The move was reported to have cost €250,000.
+Prior to this, Bru was on the verge of joining Levski Sofia but rejected the move, citing family reasons.

-Bru made his Levski Sofia debut in the opening game of the season, where he started the match before coming off as a substitute in the 87th minute, in a 2–1 loss against Botev Plovdiv.
-Since making his debut, Bru quickly established himself in the starting eleven for the side, playing in the midfield position under Manager Slaviša Jokanović.
-Following the departure of Jokanović, Bru then suffered an injury in late–October.
-He then made his return from injury on 8 November 2013, where he came on as a late substitute, in a 1–0 loss against Beroe Stara Zagora.
-In a follow–up match against Litex Lovech on 23 November 2013, Bru scored his first goal for the club, in a 4–1 win.
+Bru made his Levski Sofia debut in the opening game of the season, where he started in a 2–1 loss against Botev Plovdiv.
+He established himself in the starting eleven for the side, playing in the midfield position under manager Slaviša Jokanović.
+Following the departure of Jokanović, Bru then suffered an injury in late October.
+He returned on 8 November 2013 as a late substitute, in a 1–0 loss against Beroe Stara Zagora.
+Against Litex Lovech on 23 November, Bru scored his first goal for the club in a 4–1 win.

-However, Bru suffered another injury on two occasions that kept him out for two months.
-It wasn't until on 22 February 2014 when he made his return from injury and set up a goal for Dimitar Makriev, in a 2–2 draw against Slavia Sofia.
-Since returning from injury, Bru was featured four more times for the side before struggling to regain his first team place.
-After the club blocked his international call–up with Mauritius; Bru threatened to take his case to FIFA, leading the club to reverse their decision and allowing him to join the national team squad.
-Upon returning to the first team, Bru was removed from the first team by the club, which was welcomed by the club's supporters.
-Despite this, Bru went on to make a total of 26 appearances and scoring once in his first season at Levski Sofia.
+Bru suffered another injury on two occasions that kept him out for two months.
+After returning, he struggled to regain his first team place.
+When the club blocked his international call–up with Mauritius, Bru threatened to take his case to FIFA, leading the club to reverse their decision.
+Upon returning, Bru was removed from the first team, which was welcomed by the club's supporters.
+Bru made a total of 26 appearances and scored once in his first season at Levski Sofia.

-It was announced on 27 May 2014 that Bru left the club by mutual consent despite having two years contract left.
+It was announced on 27 May 2014 that Bru had left the club by mutual consent despite having two years contract left.
 After his departure from the club, Bru reflected his time at Levski Sofia and adapting in Bulgaria.